icerpc/icerpc-docs/pages/icerpc/customization/multiplexed-transport.md

 A multiplexed transport is an abstraction that provides multiplexed communications between a client and server using several streams.
 [QUIC][quic] and [Slic][slic] are multiplexed transports provided by IceRPC.

 The multiplexed transport abstraction allows writing custom multiplexed transports.
-Such custom transports need to conform to a number of requirements which are documented on this page.
+Such a custom transport needs to conform to the requirements documented on this page.

-IceRPC uses multiplexed transports for the implementation of the [icerpc protocol][icerpc-protocol].
+The [icerpc protocol][icerpc-protocol] implementation provided by IceRPC relies on the multiplexed transport abstraction.

 ## The multiplexed transport requirements